 - make sure you are not at risk of pregnancy.
 Consider taking the emergency contraceptive pill (within 72 hours is best, but it can be taken with 120 hours of unprotected sex or a broken condom if no other form of contraception was used)

-- see your doctor promptly for testing
+- see your GP promptly to be tested for STIs

 - consider post-exposure prophylaxis (PEP) to prevent HIV, if you are a man who has had unprotected anal intercourse with another man.
 Call the PEP line to assess whether you require post-exposure prophylaxis.